Grab the cars and set up Drive and Park Color Sort today.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-On the white paper, sketch out a REALLY simple road.
-You can get creative with how your road looks, but I have noticed that a simple road will prompt play.
+- On the white paper, sketch out a REALLY simple road.
+You can get creative with your road’s looks, but I have noticed that a simple road will prompt play.

 Color sorting can be played in so many ways!
 Be sure also to check out Movement Color Sorting, Rainbow Bear Sort, and Color Counting Hunt.